09 Feb Basic Skills for Gerontological Nursing

 Eye contact is an important type of nonverbal communication tool.
-For elderly, this may not be applicable at all times, but for someone who has a clear vision and perception, it can imply various emotions.
+For the elderly, this may not be applicable at all times, but for someone who has clear vision and perception, it can imply various emotions.
 It can mean interest, affection, attraction or even hostility.

 Barriers to communication and strategic ways to deal with it

 Communicating with the elderly can be challenging and frustrating, but good communication can be a great help in preventing unwanted reactions.
 Since some older people have a physical or mental impairment, it is vital for healthcare providers to have a good understanding of the aging process.
 It is also necessary to have a lot of patience when it comes to older people with limited physical and mental abilities.
 Thus, to make communication efficient, listen carefully and speak clearly or slowly to convey the message and ensure that the elderly understand exactly what you want him/her to do.

 Talking to people with a hearing impairment is quite difficult, especially for first-timers.
 However, if the person has a hearing aid attached to the ear, the only thing to check is its functionality.
 Make sure it is turned on and has a working battery.
 Then, the person should be able to hear without difficulty.
 Talking to a person with a hearing impairment should be done in front of him or her to get full attention.
 The right approach is necessary to convey your message properly.
 Whenever possible, try to talk in a normal fashion and on the same height level.
 Use simple and short sentences to make the conversation easier to understand.
 Most importantly, give enough time for the hearing impaired person to respond to your questions.

 Communicating with the Deaf